ADHD:

 Asthma Medication Ratio (AMR) HEDIS®

-The percentage of members 5-64 years old who were identified as having persistent asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater
+The percentage of members 5-64 years of age who were identified as having persistent asthma and had a ratio of controller medications to total asthma medications of 0.50 or greater during the measurement year

 Nationally Recognized Source